 If you have tried all of these and still cannot identify the source of the leak, then inflate the mattress again and put it into a bathtub or pool.
 You may have to immerse a portion of the mattress at a time if it is too big for the bathtub.
 You should now be able to spot bubbles as you squeeze on the mattress to force air out of the puncture site.

-If you are having difficulty, it often pays to stand your mattress up on a bottom edge against a wall when inflated.
+If you are having difficulty, it often pays to stand your mattress upon a bottom edge against a wall when inflated.
 You can check three of the sides and one top surface this way, and also get your ear closer.
 Another good way to detect escaping air is to wet your lips by licking them, then run them across and down, close to the mattress surface.
 Your lips are more sensitive than your hands.

 Many punctures happen on the bottom side of an air mattress, and leaks can also be found at the seams – the four sides of the mattress and round the valve and pump areas.
-You can normally feel air escaping around the valve by holding your hand round it – particularly if you wet your hand first.
+You can normally feel air escaping around the valve by holding your hand around it – particularly if you wet your hand first.
 The back of your hand is the most sensitive part for detecting the movement and coolness of escaping air.

 Once you have found the leak: